Get Involved & Support!

 Now, some information about the project we would like to progress:

 The Valuing Children Initiative short film competition

-The theme of the short film would relate in some way the objectives/messaging of VCI, for example listening to the voices of children or exploring issues effecting children and young people such as child poverty (1/6 Australian children live in poverty) or the effect of social media on young people or the importance of play).
+The theme of the short film would relate in some way the objectives/messaging of VCI, for example listening to the voices of children or exploring issues effecting children (e.g. child poverty in Australia – 1/6 Australian children live in poverty, the effect of social media on young people or the importance of play).

 VCI would do all of the work in terms of setting up the competition, marketing, film screenings, award presentation etc. The competition would be open to anyone in Australia although we would promote the competition strongly in WA as we are based in WA and any award/screening events would occur in Perth.

 We are seeking a benefactor (individual or business) to provide the prize money and contribute to costs for the screening/award event.
-It would not need to be a lot of money as we would primarily seek to attract university students to submit films.
 The benefactor would have naming rights to the competition, e.g. the Valuing Children- Jane Bloggs Film competition.
 We would seek to run this as a one-off competition, to begin with.
-If it went well then we would, of course, like to do it again.
 Estimated donation $5000-10,000.